 John chapters fifteen and sixteen record the last in-depth conversation that Jesus had with His disciples.
 It was time to leave the upper room, where they had shared the last supper together.
 Maybe they were gathering themselves together to leave, or they were already out on the road walking to Gethsemane.
-Jesus knew that His time had come to fulfil His purpose and He was trying to prepare His disciples for what lay ahead.
+Jesus knew that His time had come to fulfil His purpose.
 In these last hours, Jesus said; “I am the true vine.”

-This is the seventh I AM statement of Jesus, bringing to perfect completion His words to describe His ministry and purpose.
-It is the most intimate statement – spoken to those who were His closest disciples in what would be the final moments of Jesus’ earthly ministry – a plea to stay connected to Him.
+This is the seventh I AM statement of Jesus.
+It brings to perfect completion His description of His ministry and purpose.
+It is the most intimate statement – spoken to those who were His closest disciples.
+In the final moments of Jesus’ earthly ministry He makes a plea to stay connected to Him!

 I had planted you like a choice vine of sound and reliable stock.
 How then did you turn against me into a corrupt, wild vine?Jeremiah 2:21

-The disciples would have been familiar with the writings of the psalms and the prophets and the imagery of Israel as God’s vineyard.
-God speaks to us with familiar language, He connects and relates to where we are, He knows what we will understand.
-This imagery was relevant and familiar to those living in the Middle East.
-The dream was to live in peace, settled in the land with the time to nurture and grow a vine.
-The image of sitting under the shade of your own grape vine, was a symbol of security and prosperity – the best of times!
+The disciples would have been familiar with the imagery of Israel as the vine and God as the gardener.
+God speaks to us with familiar language, He connects and relates to where we are.
+The dream of every Israelite was to live in peace.
+To be settled in the land with the time to nurture and grow a vine.
+Sitting under the shade of your own grape vine was a symbol of security and prosperity.
+The best of times!

 I Am the True Vine Bible Verse